isakpulkki/15PuzzleSolver/README.md

 $ poetry run invoke pylint
 ```

-The repository provides a pre-built additive pattern database with groupings of (6, 6, 3).
-You can customize the database by modifying the code in [build.py](https://github.com/isakpulkki/15PuzzleSolver/blob/main/src/logic/builder.py) and rebuilding the database.
+If you wish, you can customize the database by modifying the code in [builder.py](https://github.com/isakpulkki/15PuzzleSolver/blob/main/src/logic/builder.py) and then rebuilding it.
+The games Puzzle size can be changed in [app.py](https://github.com/isakpulkki/15PuzzleSolver/blob/main/src/app.py).

 ## Documentation